-(3) Person not to sell firearm except to a registered dealer unless purchaser produces a firearm certificate.
-(The Bill of 1911 exempted the registered dealer from a penalty for selling a pistol without production of a certificate if the buyer (i) gave him an attested statement to the effect that he was about to proceed abroad for a period of not less than two months; or (ii) showed that he was a passenger or seaman on a departing ship and the pistol was not delivered to him until he was on board; or (iii) showed by producing a railway or ship ticket that he was leaving the United Kingdom on a journey or voyage of more than 48 hours' duration and the dealer informed the Police of the district of such sale.
-There appears to be no sufficient reason for these exemptions.
+(3) Person not to sell firearm except to a registered dealer inless purchaser produces a firearm certificate.
+(The Bill of 1911 exempted the registered dealer from a penalty for selling a pistol without production of a cer-tificate if the buyer (i) gave him an attested statement to the effect that he was about to proceed abroad for a period of not less than two months; or (ii) showed that he was a passenger or seaman on a departing ship and the pistol was on beard; or pistol was not delivered to him until he was on board; or (iii) showed by producing a railway or ship ticket that he was leaving the United Kingdom on a journey or voyage of more than 48 hours' duration and the dealer informed the Police of the district of such sale.

+There appears to be no sufficient reason for these ex-emptions.
 They would, e.g., enable an emigrant to take a gun or pistol with him, though he might be an improper person to have one.
-Again, a tourist going for a few days' holiday on the Continent, or as seaman, could, without reference to the police, buy a pistol, and might bring it back and keep it without having a certificate.)
+Again, a tourist going for a few days' holiday on the Continent, or a seaman, could, without reference to the police, buy a pistol, and might bring it back and keep it without having a certificate.)